ArtiomShapovalov/SampleCounter/README.md

 - start guided access while on the main screen
 - after a few seconds disable guided access
 - return to the SampleCounter app and open logs, by pressing the logs button in the top right corner of the screen
-- see the list of resolutions of the samples that the broadcast extension receives, it logs every time the resolution of the incomins samples changes.
-When the guided acces is enabled the resolution drops.
+- see the list of resolutions of the samples that the broadcast extension receives, it logs every time the resolution of the incoming samples changes.
+When the guided access is enabled the resolution drops.
   <img src="images/img2.png" width="250px" />